-- a.
-In this instance, or in a situation where a female detainee opts to fund the termination of her pregnancy, ICE shall arrange for transportation at no cost to the detainee for the medical appointment and, if requested by the detainee, for access to religious counseling, and non-directive (impartial) medical resources and social counseling, to include outside social services or women's community resources groups. - b.
+a.
+In this instance, or in a situation where a female detainee opts to fund the termination of her pregnancy, ICE shall arrange for transportation at no cost to the detainee for the medical appointment and, if requested by the detainee, for personally by the detainee and include clear language of the detainee's intent.

+- access to religious counseling, and nondirective (impartial) medical resources and social counseling, to include outside social services or women's community resources groups. - b.
 If a detainee requests to terminate her pregnancy, ICE will document the request in the detainee's medical records.
-The detainee's statement should be signed personally by the detainee and include clear language of the detainee's intent.
+The detainee's statement should be signed